 County Road 67 takes us to the town Ellendale where we stop for a Gatorade.
 I start calling bike shops in Albert Lea and find one shop that is open.
 Unfortunately he doesn't carry parts for road bikes and cannot fix a wheel with bladed spokes, or even sell me a new wheel for a road bike.
 He does tell me he can true the wheel which will buy me time until I can find another bike shop.
 He also tells me there is a good Raleigh bike shop in Clear Lake.

 After Ellendale we cross over I35 and then ride through the town of Geneva on County Road 45, and then along Lake Geneva.
 After that we cross back over I35 again as we pass through Clark Grove.

 HONK IF U ♥ DOGS

 Soon there is this sad but curious sign along the side of the road.
-Jim and I wish we could hone but are just not able to.
+Jim and I wish we could honk but are just not able to.

-There is a serious headwind and considerable heat as the Idiots Outside Biking Around take 45 into Albert Lea.
-I stop at the Bike Shop where the friendly shop owner trues my wheel for me at no charge.
+There is a serious headwind and considerable heat as the Idiots Outside Biking Around take MN 45 into Albert Lea.
+I stop at the Bicycle Works bike shop where the friendly shop owner trues my wheel for me at no charge.
 We thank him and carry on.